saprykins/API_reading_pdf/readme.md

 ## Run the application

-To run the application after installation, type the following in command line:
+To run the application after installation, stay in folder "flask_reading_pdf" and type the following in command line:
 ```
-$ python flask_reading_pdf/wsgi.py
+python wsgi.py
 ```
 The application runs while the command line window is open.